Northern Lights over Vestrahorn Mountain in Stokksnes, Southeast Iceland.

 Continue on to the famous geothermic area of Geysir, where Strokkur, Iceland’s most active geyser, spurts its majestic column of water into the sky every 5-7 minutes.
 Close to Thingvellir national park is the majestic Gullfoss waterfall, ”The Golden Waterfall”, by many regarded the most beautiful in Iceland.

 Travel south and along the Southern coast until you get to the waterfalls Seljalandfoss and Skógarfoss, two stops not to be missed.
-You can walk behind the curtain of water at Seljalandsfoss, and at Skógar you can also find an interesting museum on the history of Iceland.
+At Seljalandsfoss, you can admire the waterfall from the front — please note that walking behind it is not recommended during winter due to icy and slippery conditions.
+At Skógar, you’ll also find a museum offering interesting insights into Icelandic history and culture.
 Drive on towards the town of Vik for your overnight stay in the area of Skogar/Vik.

 Day Day 3